vkhazin/cloudmigration-courseware/content/chapter-05/DeploymentAutomationLab.md

 1. Close the curl ssh session, return to the ssh session that runs the application and kill it with `Ctrl-C`
 1. Now we need to push the jar to the instance we provision using terraform to simulate the end-to-end deployment
 1. Return to the terraform folder: `cd ~/terraform-deployment`
-1. Update ec2 template to include jar deployment using your favorite editor e.g. `nano ./ec2.tf` and replace with the following content:
+1. Update ec2 template to include jar deployment using your favorite editor e.g. `nano ./ec2.tf`
+1. Replace the entire file with the following content, don't forget to update the placeholders!
 ```
 resource "aws_instance" "my-first-ec2-instance" {
   ami           = "ami-6a003c0f"